There are many different signs of pregnancy, but the only way to know for sure whether or not you’re pregnant is to take a pregnancy test!

 If you’re between the ages of 14-25, Head & Hands youth clinic may also be able to help you with a pregnancy test.

 The best time to take a pregnancy test is after you expected your period.
 You can read the label on each test to find out when to take it and how accurate it’ll be.

-The “early response” pregnancy tests can start working 10 days after having sex, even if your period isn’t late yet.
+The “early response” pregnancy tests can start working as early as 10-14 days after having sex, even if your period isn’t late yet.
 They’ll be more accurate if you wait until the first or second day of a missed period, though.
 These tests are more expensive.

-If you take a pregnancy test early, you might get a false result!
+Keep in mind that if you take a pregnancy test early, you might get a false result!
 The test could say someone’s not pregnant when they are.
-After a period is late, at-home tests are right about 97% of the time.
-For the test to be 99% accurate, you need to wait seven days after a missed period to take it
+When taken after a period is late, at-home tests are right about 97% – 99% of the time.

 If your periods are very irregular, or you don’t get periods, it can be harder to get an accurate result.
 You can take the test 3 weeks after sex to be sure that you can trust the result.

 A pregnancy test will be less accurate if it’s expired or if you don’t follow the instructions.
 Before you buy a test, it helps to check the date on the package.

 The test will give you the most accurate results if you take it with your first pee of the day.
 That pee is more concentrated, so it has more pregnancy hormones in it.
 Most tests ask you to pee on a stick and then lay it down on a flat surface.
 Some tests could have different instructions.
 Check the instructions that come with your test!

 It usually takes about 3-5 minutes for your result to show.
 Most tests use a + sign to show a pregnancy and a – to show there is no pregnancy.
 Some use other symbols.
 The instructions that come with your test will tell you what to look for.

 If you get a negative result, your period should start soon.
 If you still haven’t gotten your period a week later, it’s a good idea to take another test, just to be sure.